yiisoft/yii-cycle/docs/guide/en/reading-schema.md

 Since a schema is built from an array of a certain structure, we can store it either in a cache or in a text file.

-You can display currently used schema by executing `cycle/schema` command.
+You can display currently used schema by executing `cycle:schema` command.

 In `yii-cycle` package schema can be built from multiple sources represented by multiple providers implementing `Cycle\Schema\Provider\SchemaProviderInterface`.